 Q4.
 Can landlords evict tenants without cause?

 Landlords cannot evict without a reason after a renter has stayed in a property for twelve months.
 The California Tenant Protection Act (AB 1482) mandates that landlords have legitimate grounds for evicting.
 Among these are nonpayment of rent, lease infractions, or property damage.
+These are key California landlord-tenant rules and regulations.

 Q5.
 Are rent increases unlimited in California?

 Rent increases are not unlimited in California.
 State law and local rent control ordinances limit rent hikes.
 Under AB 1482, rent increases are capped at 5% plus inflation or 10% total annually, whichever is lower.
+This is one of the clearest landlord limitations in California law.